 icode Review Taskforce

-Known as the icode, the code recognises both (ISPs) and consumers can and must share responsibility for minimising the risks inherent in using the internet.
+Known as the icode, the code recognises that both ISPs and consumers can and must share responsibility for minimising the risks inherent in using the internet.

 The code provides a consistent approach for Australian ISPs to help inform, educate and protect their customers in relation to cybersecurity.

-By following the code ISPs contribute to reducing the number of compromised computers in Australia and enhance the overall security of the Australian and international internet.
+By following the code ISPs contribute to reducing the number of compromised devices in Australia and enhance the overall security of the Australian and international internet.

-The code will deliver a standard set of best practices for ISPs to follow to preserve the integrity of their networks.
+The code delivers a standard set of best practices for ISPs to follow to preserve the integrity of their networks and customers internet connected devices.

 The icode contains four main elements: